-Most people find that it takes around six to eight weeks after the operation for them to make a full recovery.
+Most people find that it takes around 6 - 12 weeks after the operation for them to make a full recovery.
 Obviously there is considerable variation depending on the severity of the heart disease and the type of operation performed.

-In general recovery tends to be quicker after coronary artery bypass grafts than after valve surgery.
 Age is relevant, since older patients tend to require a longer recovery period than younger patients.
 As a general rule, do what you can without becoming short of breath and then increase the number and demands of the activities gradually.
 The physiotherapist will refer you to cardiac rehabilitation, which will be local to your area.
-They will contact you 2 to 4 weeks post discharge.
+They will contact you within six weeks following discharge.